KeithBradley/Codeigniter-Form_builder/README.md

 # Codeigniter-Form_builder
-Very simple library for assisting with bootstrap 4 forms.
+Very simple library for building bootstrap 4 forms in Codeigniter.

 The library only includes text, password and dropdown fields currently.
 They can easily be added though by editing the library.